rust-lang/mdBook/book-example/src/format/theme/editor.md

 }
 ```

-Note the new `Undo Changes` button in the editable playpens.
+Note the new `Undo Changes` button in the editable playgrounds.

 ## Customizing the Editor